Ash: Joss paper ash

 Joss paper ash.
 With wind and dispersion, the size of particulates decreases, while the number of particles increases.

 Analysis of the contents of ash samples from Vietnam and Singapore shows that joss paper burning can emit many pollutants detrimental to air quality.
 There is a significant amount of heavy metals in the dust fume and bottom ash, e.g., aluminium, iron, manganese, copper, lead, zinc and cadmium.

 "Burning of joss paper accounted for up to 42% of the atmospheric rBC [refractory black carbon] mass, higher than traffic (14-17%), crop residue (10-17%), coal (18-20%) during the Hanyi festival in northwest China", according to a 2022 study, "the overall air quality can be worsened due to the practice of uncontrolled burning of joss paper during the festival, which is not just confined to the people who do the burning," and "burning joss paper during worship activities is common in China and most Asian countries with similar traditions."

 The composition of joss paper ash largely depends on the types / composition of the joss paper goods being burnt, and there are many of them.

+Slash-and-burn ash

+In slash-and-burn agriculture, forests are typically cut months before a dry season.
+The "slash" is permitted to dry and then burned in the following dry season.
+The resulting ash fertilizes the soil and the burned field is then planted at the beginning of the next rainy season with crops such as rice, maize, cassava, or other staples.
+This work was once done using simple tools such as machetes, axes, hoes and shovels.